HomeEditor's PickMost Effective Cybersecurity Strategy For A Small Business

 educate yourself

-There are free tools small businesses can put in place that are very effective in combating many common cyber threats, so it's important that they understand what those are and how to implement them.
+There are free tools small businesses can put in place that are very effective in combating many common cyber threats, so they must understand what those are and how to implement them.

 1. Johnny Santiago – Brand Partnerships Manager for Social Catfish